 When I headed out on my visit to Kansas City, I must admit that I knew almost nothing about the history of Kansas.
+I have visited Kansas City several times over the last few years, but I never bothered to learn much about its history.
 Kansas is a state that I often overlooked, assuming the local history mirrored that of the other Midwestern states—dominant influence of farming, white culture and small town life.

 I couldn’t have been more wrong.